 How many people strive for Wisdom, that moment of sure, deep knowing when something is undeniably clear, right in front of you.
 It is exhilarating.

-Wisdom is knowing as an un-involved observer, the moment engages your body, and mind, and all your emotions in a single, integral act of perception.
+Spiritual Wisdom, is knowing you are a remarkable observer, it is the moment your body, and mind, and all your emotions engage in a single act of perception.
 Normally it happens in an instant, like seeing the way things are in their total-ness.
 Wisdom feels like your whole state of being has been lifted into another plane of awareness.
 Lemons are not just lemons anymore and yet they are just lemons.
 The other shocking quality is when you tell someone about it, the words get scrambled but you are unshakable sure you know what happened and what you understood.

 The delightful truth is, Wisdom is normally unexpected and undeniable, a mystical experience offered to anyone and at any time.
 It is often an acutely altered mode of our being present in the world, and at the same time out of this world.
 Ironically it is perceived with an increased capacity to have compassion, humility, and groundedness – qualities described in Christianity as “the fruits of the spirit.” ( I have always liked being a fool for God, now I can add being a fruit as well!)